vranystepan/container-basics/pt1/01_docker_run.md

 So if the application runtime is aware of cgroups - it can easily read the limits and behave accordingly.

+> For instance, Nodejs and Java applications are able to
+> configure heap size based on the control group config.

 ## expose container's port to you host

 This container is running Nginx on port 80.
 But when you try to